 Lower Minnesota River Model

-The Metropolitan Council led a cooperative effort to develop a water-quality model of the lower 40 miles of the Minnesota River.
-Five agencies joined the Council as sponsors, and many local stakeholders were involved.
-Enhanced monitoring and special field studies were conducted during 2004-2006.
-The model was developed and tested using extensive data from 1988 and 2001-2006 representing a wide range of river conditions.
-The Lower Minnesota River Model provides a tool for facility and watershed planning, load allocation studies, and water quality assessments.
-For more detailed project information such as project highlights, slide show or documents, please contact us.
+The Met Council led a cooperative effort to develop a water-quality model of the lower 40 miles of the Minnesota River.
+Five agencies joined us as sponsors, and many local stakeholders were involved.
+Together we conducted enhanced monitoring and special field studies during 2004-2006.
+We developed and tested the model using extensive data from 1988 and 2001-2006, representing a wide range of river conditions.
+The Lower Minnesota River Model is a tool for facility and watershed planning, load allocation studies, and water quality assessments.
+For more detailed project information such as project highlights, slide show or documents, contact us.

-Nonpoint source pollution (NPS) affects the water quality of our streams, rivers and lakes and ultimately our ability to use those resources for fishing, swimming and boating activities, or as sources of drinking water.
+Nonpoint-source pollution affects the water quality of our streams, rivers, and lakes, and ultimately our ability to use those resources for fishing, swimming, and boating, or as sources of drinking water.

-- Nutrients and bacteria from improperly designed, constructed, or operated septic tank systems ( map of septic tank usage in the 7 county area )
+- Nutrients and bacteria from improperly designed, constructed, or operated septic tank systems (map of septic tank usage in the seven-county area)

 - Excess fertilizers and pesticides from farms and lawns that flow through the soils into the groundwater, or flow overland during heavy rains

 - Soils and debris that come from improperly managed construction sites, eroding farmland and stream channels

 - Nutrients, oil, asbestos, heavy metals, leaves and de-icing chemicals from road and street surfaces

 - Animal wastes from feedlots and uncontrolled urban animals